Jayme Fraser melds people-focused narratives, investigative reporting and data analysis to evaluate social and political issues.

-Jayme has covered higher education, nonprofits, wrongful convictions, medical marijuana, religion and governments, ranging from local and state to tribal and federal.
-She texted breaking updates to an editor while teenagers ducked under church pews to evade gunfire, interviewed a state legislator as he reached into heifers for pregnancy tests, and revealed that executive members of the Houston mayor’s staff used city funds to pay the bills of a floundering nonprofit that would eventually file for bankruptcy.
+Jayme has covered campaigns, nonprofits, education, wrongful convictions, addiction, criminal justice, religion and governments, ranging from local and state to tribal and federal.
+She texted breaking updates to an editor while teenagers ducked under church pews after hearing gunfire, interviewed a state legislator as he reached into heifers for pregnancy tests, and revealed that executive members of the Houston mayor’s staff used city funds to pay the bills of a nonprofit that later filed for bankruptcy.

 In 2015, she was named an IRE Award Finalist as part of a Houston Chronicle team that investigated the jail suicide of Sandra Bland after a questionable traffic stop.
 The reporting forced state regulators to change how jails screen inmates, leading to a drastic reduction in deaths.
 Other projects as a writer and videographer won Jayme top recognition in the Society of Professional Journalists Region 10 Mark of Excellence Awards for three consecutive years.
-One 2010 story that examined the questionable science and poor defense in a local “shaken baby” conviction was named a national runner-up.
-The Montana Innocence Project has petitioned for the man’s exoneration because of new medical evidence.
-In 2011, she was selected as one of the nation’s most promising college journalists for Investigative Reporters and Editors’ Campus Coverage Project.
+One 2010 story that was named a national runner-up examined the questionable science and poor defense in a local “shaken baby” conviction.
+Her reporting caught the attention of the Montana Innocence Project, which successfully petitioned for exoneration.
+Wilkes was freed in the summer of 2018, although prosecutors say they might seek a new trial.

-When she’s not tapping a keyboard and or brandishing a recorder, Jayme roots for the Portland Timbers with the Montana Volunteers, a regional supporters group that uses its love for the beautiful game as an excuse to do good in the community.
+When she’s not tapping a keyboard or brandishing a recorder, Jayme roots for the Portland Timbers with the Montana Volunteers, a regional supporters group that directs its passion for the beautiful game into a reason to do good in the community.
 She also loves playing cribbage with her husband, cuddling with her dorky green cheek conures, watching movies, camping, and baking pies.

 If you would like to hire Jayme for freelance work, email email@example.com.